AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 You need two variations of a website that links the published and unpublished assets:

-* Public version - Link assets using your traditional Adobe Dynamic Media Classic URL syntax.
+* Public version: Link assets using your traditional Adobe Dynamic Media Classic URL syntax.
-* Staging version - Link assets using the same syntax but with the Secure Testing site name.
+* Staging version: Link assets using the same syntax but with the Secure Testing site name.

 ### Run the tests